saurabh1etech/youtube-trending/README.md

 2. Run NPM install in your root directory
 3. Create a local database with name "youtube" with a document name "videos"
 4. Go to the file config.env and replace the replace the API_KEY with the one you created before
-5. oprn CLI and Run command node server.js
+5. Open CLI and Run command node server.js
+6. Open config.env and replace "YOUR-GOOGLE-API-KEY" with your Google API Key

 # Frontend (Angular.js, jquery, html, css)

 1. Run the file youtube-trending.html file in the browser
+2. Replace "YOUR-GOOGLE-API-KEY" with your Google API Key

 # Functionality